One Touch (Sugababes album)

 One Touch is the debut studio album by British girl group Sugababes.
 It was released by London Records in the UK on 27 November 2000, and the following month in most other European territories.
-The trio worked with producer Cameron McVey on the majority of the album, which produced four singles; "Overload", "New Year", "Run for Cover", and "Soul Sound".
+Recorded while members Mutya Buena, Keisha Buchanan, and Siobhán Donaghy were still in school, the album's sound was heavily shaped by Cameron McVey, who encouraged the group's songwriting and creative involvement.
+McVey handled the majority of the production alongside Jony Rockstar and Paul Simm, with additional contributions from Ron Tom, Carl McIntosh, Don-E, and others.